mpcooper23/bootcamp-tutoring-week-2/week-2/day-1/higher-order-functions/README.md

 })
 ```

 The applications of this `subdivide` function we've created are extensive.
 It's important to note however that the behavior of this `subdivide` function is not a new idea.
 We call this "filtering".
-Filtering is when you iterate through a collection and you "test" each item in the collection in some way.
-Every item that "passes" the test is pushed to an output array.
+Filtering is when you iterate through a collection and you "test" each item in the collection using a callback function.
+Every item that returns true when the callback is invoked is pushed to an output array.
 This is just one example of how we can create a function that utilizes a "callback" to be performed on every item in the collection.

+In today's work, follow the instructions in the `hof.js` file to create 3 different functions that take it in other functions as arguments.